anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 - Addition of a new stack to Joomla! ecosystem (that it is not managed by Joomla! community).
 - Duplication

-> A third party REST library requires completely separate set of infrastructure.
-A infrastructure to boot the application, trigger our plugins, models, deal with figuring out how to get routes mapped, etc.
+> A third party REST library requires an entirely separate infrastructure, to boot the application, trigger our plugins, models, deal with figuring out how to get routes mapped, etc.

 For instance, the plugin system is important to allow data manipulation.
 JForms has events to enhance forms.
 (E.g. RSS Feeds don't have any event associated with plugins).